 How long will they last?
-Well that depends on how you use and care for them – as it does with any brand of boot.
-No other trade is tougher on boots than welders – that’s just the nature of the industry.
+Well, that depends on how you use and care for them – as it does with any brand of boot.
+No other trade is tougher on boots than welders and boilermakers – that’s just the nature of the industry.
 And if you’re using them every day on the job for 10 or 12 hours, you already know that no boots are going to last endlessly.
 These ones are solidly built to withstand the rigors of work welders put into their jobs.
 And they’ve proven to be capable boots for walking, twisting, and crouching – as well as for deflecting welding splatter that goes with the job.

-Ironbridge boots are recommended by other welders and machinists who are routinely exposed to metal chips and hot embers all day long.
+Ironbridge boots are recommended by other MIG welders and machinists who are routinely exposed to metal chips and hot embers all day long.
 You can probably expect them to last anywhere from six months to a year and a half, depending on how hard you are on them.

-It’s important to note that these boots are just slightly larger and heavier than several of the other work boots out there, although they are lighter then some.
+It’s important to note that these boots are just slightly larger and heavier than several of the other work boots out there, although they are lighter than some.
 But what you’ll find is that these may be the most comfortable safety boots you’ve ever owned.

 Stitching is tight and solid and holds up well.
 Doc Martens are well-made boots that are quite affordable.
 On the downside, they may not be the most comfortable if you’re squatting or crouching down a lot.
 Also, due to the way that they’re made, you cannot get these boots re-soled.
 Also, they do not seem to be available in half sizes.

-Number Two: Timberland Pro 8-inch Met Guard Welding Boot
+2. Timberland Pro 8-inch Met Guard Welding Boot

 Another one of our favorites, the Timberland Pro men’s safety boots are flexible, breathable, flexible, and quite comfortable.
 They look great too.
 These boots were designed to meet or surpass the ASTM safety standards in terms of metatarsal impact and resistance to compression.